A Village Stands Up to Save its Mothers

 In many ways, life in Korodou is as it has been for generations.
 Time is still marked by the months of rain that soak this village of 5,000 people in the forest region of southern Guinea.
 Most village residents earn their living as those before them, either harvesting rice, bananas, coffee, or cacao, or raising livestock to sell at the local market.
 The roads in and out of Korodou are all dirt, and at night the flicker of candles and kerosene lamps are reminders of the village’s remoteness.

-Amidst timeless traditions, there has also been hardship.
-For years the nearest health clinic was three kilometers away in the city of Kissidougou, but it may as well have been 300 kilometers for the many local women and children who died unnecessarily.
-They never made it there for lack of money or means of transportation, and some didn’t know that they needed emergency care.
-Even Madeleine Wendouno, the wife of the village’s leader, lost two of her seven children as infants; one due to complications at birth, the other from malnutrition.
+Amid timeless traditions, there has also been hardship.
+For years, the nearest health clinic was three kilometers away, in the city of Kissidougou, but it may as well have been 300 kilometers, given the many local women and children who died unnecessarily.
+They never made it to the clinic, for lack of either money or means of transportation, and some did not know that they needed emergency care.
+Even Madeleine Wendouno, the wife of the village’s leader, lost two of her seven children as infants, one due to complications at birth, the other from malnutrition.
 “I was young and inexperienced,” explains Madeleine, who is now 55.

 Recently, however, this has started to change.
 The community recognized that they had to do more to prevent women from dying in childbirth, as well as from devastating childbirth injuries like fistula, which causes chronic incontinence and social stigma.
 With help from EngenderHealth’s Fistula Care project, Korodou’s citizens created a Safe Motherhood Village Committee, a group of volunteers who facilitate care for pregnant women and those living with fistula.
 These committees are an integral part of EngenderHealth’s multi-tiered efforts to increase women’s access to medical care, improve maternal health, and ultimately save lives.